ccabanero/swift-server-vapor-snippets/README.md

 brew update
 ````

-Then, confirm the Homebrew installation with:
+Then, verify the Homebrew installation with:

 ````
 brew help